matiasiko/Odin-Project-rock-paper-scissors/README.md

 # -Rock-Paper-or-Scissors
-This is my first JavaScript program built from scratch in odin project / ‘Rock’, ‘Paper’ or ‘Scissors
+This is my first JavaScript program built from scratch in the odin project / ‘Rock’, ‘Paper’ or ‘Scissors